 Variable Annuity

 A variable annuity has a variable payout that is contingent on the profitability of the investment portfolio on which the annuity is based, and thus, it can be a hedge against inflation.
-It is like a tax-deferred mutual fund.
-Like a mutual fund, the maximum sales charge is 8.5% (for the 1st 12 years), and has breakpoints, LOI’s, and rights of accumulation.
+However, the selection of investments is limited to what is offered by the insurer, either proprietary funds or selected mutual funds.
+A variable annuity is like a tax-deferred mutual fund.
+Like a mutual fund, the maximum sales charge is 8.5% (for the 1st 12 years), and has breakpoints, letters of intent, and rights of accumulation.
 The premiums for a variable annuity are placed in a account that is separate from the general account of an insurance company, because the account is managed more aggressively for more income, but also with the attendant risk.

-Variable annuities are an investment risk because the payout depends on the performance of a specific portfolio, and are therefore classified as securities by the SEC.
-If the account doesn’t perform well, the annuitant will receive reduced payments, or none at all.
+Variable annuities are an investment risk because the payout depends on the performance of a specific portfolio, and are therefore classified as securities by the Securities and Exchange Commission (SEC).
+If the account doesn't perform well, the annuitant will receive reduced payments, or none at all.

 Combination Annuity